cspray/Setty/README.md

 }
  ```

 Using this "PHP enum" is quite simple and also very expressive: `Compass::NORTH`.
 Ultimately there is nothing inherently wrong with this.
 However when using this value as a parameter to a method it can sometimes become very troublesome.
 Since primitive types that can be stored in a constant can't be typehinted you can ultimately pass whatever scalar value you want into these methods.
-Setty aims to provide a mechanism for dynamically creating PHP classes that can be used as a typehint and act as more robust enums.
+Setty aims to provide a mechanism for dynamically creating PHP classes that can be used as a typehint and act as more robust enums while still supporting the above use case.

 ## Expected Usage

-> Setty is still in the design and development phase and the API demonstrated below is simple a fleshing out process and may be susceptible to change.
+> Setty is still in the design and development phase and the API demonstrated below is simply a fleshing out process and may be susceptible to change.

-Let's take a look at an example of creating the `Compass` enum using Setty code.
+Let's take a look at an example of creating the `Compass` enum using the Setty library.
 This is just a potential API example and will be updated when the Setty API is stable.

 ```php
 <?php